kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

    6. **Add**: Copy paste the Jenkins containers private key.
    7. **Note**: To find the private key, enter the Jenkins container and navigate to `/var/jenkins_home/.ssh/id_rsa`.

-   **Important**: Update the credential IDs and image name in the Jenkinsfile environment section.
+   **Note**: Update the credential IDs and image name in the Jenkinsfile environment section.

 ## Deploying the App